exercism/java/exercises/concept/elons-toy-car/.docs/introduction.md

 ```

 One can optionally assign an initial value to a field.
-If a field does _not_ specify an initial value, it wll be set to its type's default value.
+If a field does _not_ specify an initial value, it will be set to its type's default value.
-An instance's field values can be accessed and updated using dot-notation.
+An instance's field values can be accessed and updated using dot notation.

 ```java
 class Car {